henrywoo/Generative-AI-In-Action/source/ch4-gan/README.md

         return out.squeeze()
 ```

-We can generate images conditional by class label:
+We can generate images conditional by class label as below:

 ![](cgan/img/final.png)